jlaura/jlaura.github.com/index.md

 ---
 {% include JB/setup %}

 This page serves as a unified repository to help organize references and track progress.
+Navigation is via either the links below or the navigation bar up top.

 ##Proposal
 [Proposal](proposal.html)